Spatially heterogeneous learning by a deep student machine: Simulation

-In Fig.~\ref{fig_variousN_variousL} we show squared overlaps $q_{2}(l)$, $r_{2}(l)$ and generalization error $\epsilon$ in systems with $\alpha=4$, $c=5$ observed after $t=10^{4}$ (MCS) in systems with different depth $L=5,10,20$.
-As shown in the top panels a) c) and e) data obtained by both learning (filled) and unlearning (open) agree proving that the system is equilibrated.
-As shown in panels a) and c) we find again that the squared overlaps are strongly inhomogeneous in space.
-The machines decorrelate more concerning each other in the central region in deeper systems but correlations recover approaching the output layer.
-We also find again that squared overlaps increase significantly and that the asymmetry concerning the exchange of the input and output sides becomes stronger decreasing width $N$.
+In Fig.~\ref{fig_variousN_variousL} we show the normalized squared overlaps $q_{2}(l)$, $r_{2}(l)$ and the generalization error $\epsilon$ in systems with $\alpha=4$, $c=5$ observed after $t=10^{4}$ (MCS) in systems with different depth $L=5,10,20$.
+As shown in the top panels a) c) and e) data obtained by both learning (filled symbols) and unlearning (open symbols) agree proving again that the system is equilibrated.
+As shown in panels a) and c) we find again that the normalized squared overlaps are strongly in-homogeneous in space.
+The machines de-correlate more concerning each other in the central region in deeper systems but correlations recover approaching the output layer.
+We also find again that normalized squared overlaps increase significantly and that the asymmetry concerning the exchange of the input and output sides becomes stronger decreasing the width $N$.

-Now let us turn to the effect of finite dimension $D$.
+Now let us turn to the effect of finite dimension $D$ introduced by the hidden manifold model (see sec.~\ref{sec-hidden-minifold-simulation}).
 The results of simulations on the hidden manifold model are displayed in panels b) and d) of Fig.~\ref{fig_variousN_variousL}.
-Here we used the folding matrix $F$ of the form \eq{eq-simple-folding-matrix} but we obtained qualitatively the same results also in the case of random matrices.
-Comparing the panels b) to a) and d) to c) we immediately notice that the effect of hidden dimension $D$ is quite similar to the effect of finite width $N$: decreasing $D$ with fixed $N$ is like decreasing $N(=D)$.
+Here we used the simplest folding matrix $F$ of the form \eq{eq-simple-folding-matrix} but we obtained qualitatively the same results (not shown) also in the case of random matrices.
+Comparing the panels b) to a) and d) to c) we immediately notice that the effect of hidden dimension $D$ is quite similar to the effect of finite width $N$: decreasing $D$ with fixed $N$ is much like decreasing $N(=D)$.
 We conjecture that this is due to the enhancement of the loop corrections induced by the closing of the loops by the correlated inputs as discussed in sec.~\ref{sec-finite-D-effect}.